St Michael the Archangel Church, Chatham: Parish

 Priests from St Michael's Church also serve St Paulinus Church in Brompton and Sacred Heart Church in Luton.
 St Paulinus Church was built in 1788 as a Wesleyan Chapel.
 In 1892, it was bought by the local Catholic Church.
-Sacred Heart Church was built in 1949.
-On 26 June 1949, its foundation stone was laid by the parish priest of St Michael's Church.
 St Paulinus Church has one Sunday Mass at 9:00am.
 Sacred Heart Church also has one Sunday Mass, it is at 10:30am.

 St Michael's Church has four Sunday Masses: 6:30pm on Saturday and 9:30am, 11:00am and 6:00pm on Sunday.